thinktecture/relayserver/Documentation/en/5-relayserver-interceptor-development.md

 The interface specifies the `HttpResponseMessage OnRequestReceived(IInterceptedRequest request)` method.

 - In order not to change the request, it is sufficient to return `null`.
-- If an `HttpResonseMessage` is returned, this reponse is *immediately* sent to the client and the forwarding of the request is skipped.
+- If an `HttpResonseMessage` is returned, this reponse is *immediately* sent to the client.
+If the property `SendToOnPremiseConnector` is not explicitely set to `true`, the forwarding of the request to the on premise connector is skipped.
 - To modify the request, the corresponding values ​​can be changed directly on the transferred `IInterceptedRequest`.

 The following values ​​can be changed: